VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 Imagine you have 1000 tests where you mock new Activities.
 1000 tests * 41.8 ms = 42 seconds of execution.

+## Summary

+Objects mocking does slow unit tests down.
+Active mocking can make your test suite execute for a few minutes.
+But mocking doesn't seem like a main contribution factor in 20 minutes I have.

+Anyway when I work in TDD cycle I find even 20 seconds slow down annoying.
+I enjoy working with a tests suite which executes in less that a second, rather than waiting for 20 seconds.
+The faster you tests are, the more ofter you run them.
+The more often you run tests, the quicker you detect a regression.
+The quicker you detect a regression, the easier for you to fix it.

 ## What's next?

-Objects mocking slows unit tests down.
-Active mocking can make your test suite execute for a few minutes.
-But mocking doesn't look like a reason which can make 1000 tests execute for 20 minutes.
 It must be something else.
-I will measure different factors in the next articles.
+I will measure other factors in the next articles.
 Stay tuned.

 ## Measurements